BattletechModders/TisButAScratch/README.md

 `InternalDmgInjuries` - List<Injury>, list of all possible injuries from internal structure damage.

 A note on injury healing time: in vanilla, healing time is a function of the # of injuries, whether a pilot was incapactiated or had a "lethal injury", and pilot health.
 All things being equal, a pilot with health 3 heals slower than a pilot with health 4.
 This behavior is not changed.
-The formula for injury healing cost is therefore `baseCostFromVanilla * injuryHealTimeMultiplier + (severity * severityCost) + debilitatedCost`.
+The formula for injury healing cost follows, with vanilla settings prefixed by `SimGameConstants`:

+`(SimGameConstants.BaseInjuryDamageCost / pilothealth / [SimGameConstants.DailyHealValue +  {SimGameConstants.MedTechSkillMod * #medtech}]) * injuryHealTimeMultiplier + (severity * severityCost) + (debilitatedCost / [medtechDebilMultiplier * #medtech])`